Doctor of Ministry (D.Min.)

 |History and Theology of Worship|

 |GDMN 790||Ministry Project 2||4|

 This course is offered at the Apprentice Institute; registration for three credit hours at Azusa Pacific Seminary must be made before starting the course.
 In order to earn credit, students must be accepted into the APU Doctor of Ministry program before registering for any Apprentice Institute course.
-Upon satisfactorily completing all course requirements as set forth within the Doctor of Ministry program, the student will receive 3 units of credit in the spiritual formation emphasis in the Doctor of Ministry degree.
+Upon satisfactorily completing all course requirements as set forth within the Doctor of Ministry program, student receive 3 units of credit in the spiritual formation emphasis in the Doctor of Ministry degree program.